 In June 2011 the southern part of Egremni was still 100% nude and extremely nice.
 This is the beach you can walk nude if you want to.
 Just take several pauses when you step up the 350 steps and you will manage this physical trial.
 The views from the path are exceptional.

-2013: The beach was very good, the northen end was 100% nude, ourselves, 2 German couples and 1 man.
+2013: The beach was very good, the northern end was 100% nude, ourselves, 2 German couples and 1 man.
 Be warned, the 350 steps are a test if you are unfit!

 The beach is cut into two parts by big stones that have fallen down.
 The northern part is now textile and although earlier reports said that the rather small southern part behind the stones is nude, reports from July 2001 suggest no nudism there any more.
-What's more, the southern end is in shade until lunchtime as shown on the aerial Google Map.
+What's more, the southern end is in shade until lunchtime.
 You reach the beach by steps cut in the hillside, beginning at a taverna.
 A report from July 2005 confirms no nudism.
 A report from 2009, 2010, 2012 and 2013 (returning naturists) further confirms.
 The most beautiful beach of Lefkas no longer has a nude section.